Nondiscrimination Policy Update

 Step 5

-When the turkey/meat is no longer pink, add jar of tomato sauce, stir in, and lower heat and let simmer.
+When the poultry/meat is no longer pink, add jar of tomato sauce, stir in, and lower heat and let simmer and cover with a lid.

 Step 6